-Regional accreditation is considered the highest form of accreditation given to institutions.
-The Northwest Commission is also responsible for the accreditation of other major institutions such as the University of Washington, University of Oregon, Gonzaga University, University of Utah, University of Idaho, and Brigham Young University, to name just a few.
+Western Governors University is accredited by The Northwest Commission on Colleges and Universities (NWCCU), a regional accreditation body recognized by the U.S. Department of Education as the regional authority on educational quality and institutional effectiveness of colleges and universities in a seven-state region that includes WGU’s headquarters state of Utah.
+NWCCU provides the accreditation of many other major institutions, such as the University of Washington, University of Oregon, Gonzaga University, University of Utah, University of Idaho, and Brigham Young University, to name just a few.

-The bachelor’s and master’s nursing degree programs at WGU are accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791).
+The bachelor’s and master’s nursing degree programs at WGU are accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791).

-WGU was presented International Distance Learning Awards by the United States Distance Learning Association (USDLA) in 2008 and 2011:
+WGU was presented International Distance Learning Awards by the United States Distance Learning Association (USDLA)

 These awards are in recognition of WGU’s achievements as an online university and our success in expanding access to higher education for adults seeking bachelor’s and master’s degrees.
 Read more about the USDLA awards.